stellar-deprecated/stellard/src/ripple_core/nodestore/README.md

 ## Introduction

-The NodeStore provides an interface that stores, in a persistent database, the collection of NodeObject that rippled uses as its primary representation of ledger items.
+The NodeStore provides an interface that stores, in a persistent database, the collection of NodeObject that stellard uses as its primary representation of ledger items.

 ## Module directory structure